Ramblings on Consciousness

-This is going to be a long paragraph for the Animations example.
+This is going to be a long paragraph so I can have some text to animate.

 What will make the paragraph long is all of the pointless typing I am about to do.